 Once upon a time I had to take eggs out of my diet.
 Eggs were sort of crucial in my food arsenal.
 Since I avoid grains and have for years, eggs and coconut flour became the base of everything I baked.
 Waffles, pancakes, muffins, cupcakes, and more used copious amounts of eggs both as the binder in recipes but also for added moisture.
 I was overwhelmed at the thought of eliminating eggs.
 I asked myself “what can be used instead of eggs?”
-And thus began the search for easy egg substitutes and egg replacers.
-Of course I also needed a guide to using egg replacers.
+And thus began the search for easy egg substitutes and egg replacer options.
+Of course I also needed a guide to using an egg substitute in baking.

 I was honestly overwhelmed.
 There were so many substitutes for eggs listed in an internet search.
-I sat and wondered “Which is the best egg substitute?
-How do I know which egg replacers really work?”
+I sat and wondered “Which is the best egg replacer?
+How do I know which egg substitutes really work?”
 There were so darn many ways to replace and egg!

 Some egg substitutes just looked gross.
 Others were obviously a fail in baked goods.
-Some egg repalcers looked like they had potential but I was scared.
+Some egg replacer options looked like they had potential but I was scared.